anejaabhishek/anejaabhishek/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abhishekaneja2@gmail.com](mailto:abhishekaneja2@gmail.com)
-* 🧠  I'm learning Redux
+* 🧠  I'm learning Next.js and MongoDB

 ### Skills